Miami's Tower Construction Cranes Pose 'Potential Danger' During Hurricane

 "It takes five to six days per crane, and they can be up to 900 feet tall and include 10,000-pound counterweights," WLRN reports.

 Those counterweights could pose a grave threat if any of the cranes are unable to withstand wind and flying debris.
-As the City of Miami said in its news release about the risk, "The crane's arm has to remain loose; it is not tied down.
+As the city of Miami said in its news release about the risk, "The crane's arm has to remain loose; it is not tied down.
 The arm's counterbalance is very heavy and poses a potential danger if the crane collapses."

 Irma is forecast to make landfall in southern Florida early Sunday and pass west of Miami, with sustained winds at or above 145 mph; its hurricane-force winds extend up to 70 miles from its center.